mgifford/a11y-contracting/README.md

  - Who on the organization's side is responsible for evaluating accessibility of the product delivered?
  - Is there a 3rd party audit built into procurment?
  - Do your boiler-plate contracts state that your organization owns the IP generated?
 If you are using open-source software, do you explicitly support fixing problems (or even reporting) problems in the source libraries?
+ - How are VPATs seen & evaluated within your institution?

 ## RFO requirements section: